 Third-Party Financing

-Companies like CareCredit and LendingClub offer financing options with low-interest or zero-interest repayment plans.
+Companies like CareCredit and LendingClub Patient Solutions offer financing options with low-interest or zero-interest repayment plans.
+CareCredit in particular is widely accepted at dental and orthodontic practices across the country and allows 6 to 24 month promotional periods.

 Best Ways to Save on Braces

-If you’re looking for ways to reduce the cost of braces, consider these cost-saving strategies:
+If you are looking for ways to reduce the cost of braces, consider these cost-saving strategies:

 Choose a Dental School